 We are committed to becoming a Co-operative Council which involves devolving power to our residents.
 Co-operatives operate like any other business but often have a strong and clear social ethos which directly benefits their members and the wider local community.

 We provide advice and support to individuals, businesses and social enterprises on developing co-operative business models.
 Support, through the Co-operative and Social Enterprise Fund is available through the CDU to encourage the creation of new co-operatives and grow existing co-operatives.

-You can apply for the Co-operative Glasgow Business Development Fund via the following application, please read the supporting documents under related documents before making and a submitting your application form.
+You can apply for the Co-operative and Social Enterprise Fund via the following Application, please read the supporting documents under related documents before making and a submitting your application form.

 Glasgow City Council